webOSArchive/webos-docs/docs/browsers.md

 # Browsing the Web

+> **Before you start:** make sure your device can reach the modern web first.
+On a **TouchPad / TouchPad Go**, run the [Modern TLS Updates](modern-tls.md) — after that, nothing extra is needed for secure sites.
+On **other devices**, turn on your [proxy](proxysetup.md) first.

 ## Built-in Browser

 The built-in web browser on your device has two challenges: encryption and rendering.

-Most of the web has moved to HTTPS, using an encryption that webOS doesn't support, so websites can't load.
-To work-around this, [install or use a proxy](proxysetup.md).
+Most of the web has moved to HTTPS, using an encryption that older webOS versions don't support, so websites can't load.
+TouchPad users solve this with [Modern TLS Updates](modern-tls.md); on other devices, [install or use a proxy](proxysetup.md).

 The next problem is harder -- the browser engine that was built-in back in 2011 (or earlier) is missing some modern features.
 As a result some pages will not display properly, not display at all, or encourage you to upgrade your browser, then refuse to let you proceed.
 In these cases, you might consider getting the content over [RSS](thingstotry.md#alternatives).